testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#strategic, #advanced, #draft`

 :white_check_mark:  **Do:** Any record that effects the test results should be added at the begining of the test.
 Excelemation mark.
 A common mistake is to seed the entire test data or add one per suite - Leads to coupling between tests.
 What if test num #37 deletes the entity that test #38 relies on?
 Also lead to obscure tests...
 A test is a standlone story with <7 statements.
+Based on our benchmarks, this adds ~1 second to the test execution time - Abolutely worth the decreased complexity.

+3 types of data: metad

 <br/>

-👀 &nbsp; **Alternatives:** Persist  ❌ &nbsp; ; In every test ❌&nbsp;;
+👀 &nbsp; **Alternatives:** Seed globally  ❌ &nbsp; ; In every test ❌&nbsp;;
 <br/>

 <details><summary>✏ <b>Code Examples</b></summary>